Sistemo: run real Linux machines on your own hardware with one command

 Expose services to your network

-sistemo vm expose dev --port 80
+sistemo machine expose dev --expose 80

-sistemo vm expose dev --port 8443:443
+sistemo machine expose dev --expose 8443:443

 Create isolated networks

-VMs on different networks cannot communicate with each other.
+Machines on different networks cannot communicate with each other.
 Useful for separating environments.

 sistemo network create production